Vondex/Arternity/README.md

 <p>Arternity is a place where people can share their work and find a new inspiration.
 It's shaped with the goal of empowering artists and creating opportunities for success.
 The more you work and post, the more you get noticed by the others.
-This is a project created with ReactJS. </p>
+This is a simple project created with ReactJS. </p>

 <br>